smallpaes/expense-tracker/README.md

 # Expense Tracker 💰
 A practical web application built with Node.js, Express, and MongoDB for you to readily record, view, and manage your expense with an account: : Create, view, edit, delete, filter expenses are as easy as pie 🥧

+#### Trial in this project
+👉 To increase user experience
++ Nodemailer is used to send email

+👉 To enhance security
++ csurf is used to prevent CSRF Attacks
++ Utilizing token during password reset process

+___

 ## Project First Look
 ![Application Screen Shot in GIF](expense-tracker.gif)